ahmedselhady/CMPN450-Pattern-Recognition-And-Neural-Networks/Optional Readings/Mathematics Review.md

-# Review of mathematics ssentials we will use throughout the course:
+# Review Of Mathematics Essentials We Will Use Throughout The Course:

 ## Probability Review
 * [Axioms of Probability](https://www.geeksforgeeks.org/mathematics-probability/)